research-software-directory/research-software-directory/docs/zotero.md

 Please choose the most appropriate type from `Blogpost`, `Book`, `Book Section`, `Interview`, `Magazine Article`, `Newspaper Article`, `Podcast`, `Radio Broadcast`, `TV Broadcast`, `Video Recording`, `Webpage`.
-And make a best effort at filling out the other metadata on the `Info` tab.
+And make a best effort attempt at filling out the other metadata on the `Info` tab.